osotsia/ion_flux/README.md

 It is built on a radical philosophy: **Ruthlessly separate *Physical Intent* from *Computational Execution*.**

 You write physics in pure, declarative Python almost exactly as they appear in a textbook.
-Behind the scenes, the engine automatically deduces how to discretize, differentiate, compile, and solve them using a native Rust orchestrator, Ahead-of-Time (AOT) LLVM compilation, and Enzyme Automatic Differentiation (AD).
+Behind the scenes, the engine automatically figures out how to discretize, differentiate, compile, and solve them using a native Rust orchestrator, Ahead-of-Time (AOT) LLVM compilation, and Enzyme Automatic Differentiation (AD).

 No flattened arrays.
 No massive Python memory graphs.
 No "math gymnastics."
 Just zero boilerplate and infinite scalability.